Byzantine university: History

 In the 7th and 8th centuries Byzantine life went through a difficult period.
 Continued Arab pressure from the south and the Slavs, Avars, and Bulgars to the north led to dramatic economic decline and transformation of Byzantine life.
 But higher education continued to receive some official funding, the details of which are not well known to scholars, but it is assumed the quality of the education was probably lower than before.

 With improving stability in the 9th century came measures to improve the quality of higher education.
 In 863 chairs of grammar, rhetoric, and philosophy (which included mathematics, astronomy, and music) were founded and given a permanent location in the imperial palace.
 These chairs continued to receive official state support for the next century and a half, after which the Church assumed the leading role in providing higher education.
 During the 12th century the Patriarchal School was the leading center of education which included men of letters such as Theodore Prodromos and Eustathius of Thessalonica.

 The Crusaders's capture of Constantinople in 1204 during the Fourth Crusade ended all support for higher education, although the government in exile in Nicaea gave some support to individual private teachers.
-After the restoration in 1261 attempts were made to restore the old system, but it never fully recovered and most teaching fell to private teachers and professions.
+After the restoration in 1261 attempts were made to restore the old system, but it never fully recovered and most teaching fell to private teachers and professors.
 Some of these private teachers included the diplomat and monk Maximos Planudes (1260–1310), the historian Nikephoros Gregoras (1291–1360), and the man of letters Manuel Chrysoloras, who taught in Florence and influenced the early Italian humanists on Greek studies.
 In the 15th century, following the Fall of Constantinople, many more teachers from the City would follow in Chrysoloras' footsteps.